leanprover/lean4/README.md

 ### Build & Run

-* `isLeanOnly`: Whether the package is "Lean-only".
-A Lean-only package does not produce native files for modules (e.g. `.c`, `.o`).
-Defaults to `false`.
-Setting `precompileModules` to `true` will override this setting and produce native files anyway (as they are needed to build module dynlibs).
 * `precompileModules`:  Whether to compile each module into a native shared library that is loaded whenever the module is imported.
 This speeds up the evaluation of metaprograms and enables the interpreter to run functions marked `@[extern]`.
 Defaults to `false`.
 * `moreServerArgs`:  Additional arguments to pass to the Lean language server (i.e., `lean --server`) launched by `lake serve`.
 * `buildType`: The `BuildType` of targets in the package (see [`CMAKE_BUILD_TYPE`](https://stackoverflow.com/a/59314670)).
 One of `debug`, `relWithDebInfo`, `minSizeRel`, or `release`.
 Defaults to `release`.